soum/imageservice/README.md

 To do:
 ------------------------------------------
--- add order number parameter
+1: Add order number parameter
--- write method to post files to a sftp
+2: Write method to post files to a sftp